midonet/tssrp6a/README.md

 The `target` of TypeScript output is `es6`.

-Needs [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) native support, or a polyfill which is not included.
+This package has zero dependencies.
+It only needs [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) native support, or a polyfill which is not included.

-The only dependency is [bigint-mod-arith](https://www.npmjs.com/package/bigint-mod-arith).

 **Note**: This module makes use of [`Crypto.subtle`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle) and therefore only works on HTTPS.